Howe Browne, 2nd Marquess of Sligo: Governor of Jamaica

 In 1834-35 he was appointed Governor and Vice-Admiral of Jamaica and received with much pomp and circumstance.
 The local plantation owners assumed that Browne, as a plantation owner himself, would look after their interests.
 However Browne's ownership of two plantations on the island had come to him via an inheritance upon the death of his grandmother, and as Browne would reveal in short order, did not think much of the institution of slavery being practised on the island.

-Arriving shortly after the Slavery Abolition Act of 1833, Browne attempted to oversee the transition from slavery into a free society.
+Arriving shortly after the Slavery Abolition Act 1833, Browne attempted to oversee the transition from slavery into a free society.
+After the passage of the Slave Compensation Act 1837 he had received over £5,000 for the loss of 286 enslaved persons on his Jamaican estates.
 He reformed the legal system, appointing the mixed-race Richard Hill in charge of the stipendiary magistrates during "the Apprenticeship" (a four-year period in which the black population was to be "taught" how to be "proper citizens").
 He also set up schools for the black population, two of which he personally financed.

 These moves almost instantly made Browne a villain to the ruling class in Jamaica.
 They quickly mocked his past reputation in the local press; "We are fully aware of his Lordship's nautical excursions and frolics before he came to Jamaica".
 By 1836 the Jamaican Assembly were blocking his attempts to fully emancipate the Black Jamaican population and were able to force him to resign from the Governorship.
 The first free village of Sligoville in Saint Catherine parish, Jamaica is named after him.

 Lord and Lady Sligo are buried in Kensal Green Cemetery.
 Their grave lies in the centre of the overgrown northwest quadrant of the inner circle.